He-jerry/He-jerry.github.io/README.md

 Currently, I work on a small interesting project that transferring the detection models in natural scenes to the animation scenes(Such as the games).

 In the recent time, the animation scene I have tried is the game scene *Xenoblade2* which is developed by *Nintendo*.
-Below is the bried introduction of the small project.
+Below is the brief introduction of the small project.

 ### Detection in animation scenes(*Xenoblade2* by Nintendo in current)